robinweser/fela/docs/recipes/DisplayNameComponents.md

 ## Other solutions

-Like i said ealier, there is no automatic solution to handle this case right now.
+Like I said ealier, there is no automatic solution to handle this case right now.
-But, there are possibilities with babel plugins that might help out.
-The most promising one is [babel-plugin-transform-react-stateless-component-name](https://github.com/wyze/babel-plugin-transform-react-stateless-component-name)
+But, there are possibilities with Babel plugins that might help out.
+The most promising one is [babel-plugin-transform-react-stateless-component-name](https://github.com/wyze/babel-plugin-transform-react-stateless-component-name).
 Right now, it can't handle HoCs, but people are working on it and maybe someday we'll be able to use Babel instead.